Abdullah-Masood-5/webproject/README.md

 # Airbnb Clone

 This project is a clone of Airbnb, built using React and Vite.
 It provides a platform for users to book vacation rentals, cabins, beach houses, and more.
 The application includes features for both guests and hosts, allowing users to sign up, sign in, view listings, book stays, and manage their bookings.

 ## Table of Contents

 - [Features](#features)
 - [Installation](#installation)
 - [Usage](#usage)
 - [Project Structure](#project-structure)
 - [Contributing](#contributing)
 - [License](#license)

 #### Features

-- User Authentication: Sign up and sign in functionality for guests and hosts.
+- **User Authentication**: Sign up and sign in functionality for guests and hosts.
-- Listings: View all available listings, search by title or category, and view - detailed information about each listing.
+- **Listings**: View all available listings, search by title or category, and view - detailed information about each listing.
-- Booking: Book stays, view your bookings, and manage bookings as a host.
+- **Booking**: Book stays, view your bookings, and manage bookings as a host.
-- Host Dashboard: Manage your listings, add new listings, and edit or delete existing listings.
+- **Host Dashboard**: Manage your listings, add new listings, and edit or delete existing listings.
-- Responsive Design: Optimized for both desktop and mobile devices.
+- **Responsive Design**: Optimized for both desktop and mobile devices.

 #### Installation

 To get started with this project, follow these steps:

 1. Clone the repository:

 ```bash
 git clone https://github.com/Abdullah-Masood-5/webproject.git
 cd airbnb-clone
 ```

 2. Install dependencies:

 ```bash
 npm install
 ```

 3. Start the development server:

 ```bash
 npm run dev
 ```

 Build for production:

 ```bash
 npm run build
 ```

 Preview the production build:

 ```bash
 npm run preview
 ```

 #### Usage

 After starting the development server, open your browser and navigate to `http://localhost:3000` to view the application.
 You can sign up as a guest or host, view listings, book stays, and manage your bookings.

 #### Project Structure

 The project structure is as follows:

 ```plaintext
 .env
 .gitignore